CSB/SJU Vehicle Reservations

 The College of Saint Benedict and Saint John's University reserve the right to deny the use of a college/university-owned vehicle to anyone whose driving record and/or personal history demonstrates a disregard for regulations, safety, or the rights of others.

-BY TAKING THE FOLLOWING QUIZ, YOU ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTAND THE TRANSPORATION POLICIES AND MOTOR POOL REGULATIONS NOTED ABOVE.
+BY SUBMITTING THE FOLLOWING COURSE REGISTRATION FORM, YOU ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTAND THE TRANSPORTATION POLICIES AND MOTOR POOL REGULATIONS NOTED ABOVE.
 YOU FURTHER ACKNOWLEDGE THAT YOU AGREE TO COMPLY WITH THEIR PROVISIONS.
 YOUR FAILURE TO COMPLY COULD RESULT IN THE LOSS OF OPERATING PRIVILEGES FOR YOU AND FOR THE ORGANIZATION THAT YOU REPRESENT.

-You will need the following information available to take the quiz:
+You will need the following information available to complete the course registration form:

 - Your drivers license number